bagder/http3-explained/en/why-tcphol.md

 It becomes a TCP-based head of line block!

-As the packet loss rate increases, HTTP/2 performs less and less good.
+As the packet loss rate increases, HTTP/2 performs less and less well.
 At 2% packet loss (which is a terrible network quality, mind you), tests have proven that HTTP/1 users are usually better off - because they typically have up to six TCP connections to distribute lost packets over.
 This means for every lost